phil294/AHK_X11/README.md

 #### Accessibility

-All commands or command options related to Controls (e.g. `ControlClick` or `WinGetText`) relies on assistive technologies.
+Some commands or options related to Controls (e.g. `ControlClick` or `ControlGetPos` or `WinGetText` which is just an accumulation of `ControlGetText` or `WinActivate, , Match by Text...`) relies on assistive technologies.
 While almost all windows support this, this typically needs adjustments on the running system.
 Read [the documentation section on accessibility](https://phil294.github.io/AHK_X11/#Accessibility.htm) for instructions.

 #### Focus stealing prevention